-I am an assistant professor in the Department of Geography and Environmental Studies at Carleton University where I teach environmental studies, planning and research methods courses.
+I am an associate professor in the Department of Geography and Environmental Studies at Carleton University where I teach environmental studies, planning and research methods courses.

 My research focuses on the politics of intimate environments and takes many loops and turns through questions around citizenship, immigration and incorporation in place, and environmental justice and urban health.